More from Wiggins Blackfox, Inoli

 More from Wiggins Blackfox, Inoli:

-Inoli really means badger.
+Inoli really means badger, according to the Cherokee Nation of Oklahoma.
 When they were naming us in English, they thought the badger was a black fox.

 Our language isn't like English.
 People are always trying to mold it after English.
 It doesn't fit.